trothr/vmworkshop/ztrust/trust-models.md

 PKI stands for "Public Key Infrastructure".

-When the world wide web was young, but we were starting to do business on it, developers began creating data protection schemes, most visible being SSL or "Secure Sockets Layer".
+When the World Wide Web was young, but we were starting to do business on it, developers began creating data protection schemes, most visible being SSL or "Secure Sockets Layer".
 SSL uses asymmetric cryptography to provide assurance of the veracity of the target web site.
 The logic